GSA/digitalgov.gov/content/post/2016-02-11-microsites-keep-your-audience-updated-on-outbreaks.md

 date: 2016-02-11 10:00:55 -0400
 title: 'Microsites Keep Your Audience Updated on Outbreaks'
-summary: 'You can now help your audience stay up-to-date on the Zika virus outbreak&mdash;and others&mdash;through the Centers for Disease Control and Prevention (CDC)&rsquo;s microsite, which is an easily embeddable collection of virus information for your agency&rsquo;s website.'
+summary: 'You can now help your audience stay up-to-date on the Zika virus outbreak&mdash;and others&mdash;through the Centers for Disease Control and Prevention (CDC)’smicrosite, which is an easily embeddable collection of virus information for your agency’swebsite.'
 authors: [andreanocesigritz]
 categories:
   - Content